OverlordsIII/ConfiguredKeepInventory/README.md

 * disabling of the binding curse

 ## Inventory Command
-To interact with the mod, do /inventory set (percent) the percent is the value of items that will drop when you die.
-The rest of the items not affected by this will stay in your inventory.
+To interact with the mod, do /inventory to access the commands.
+A full tree of the command is listed below.

-To turn the mod on, do /inventory on
+* /inventory

-To turn the mod off, do /inventory off
+    *  set (number from 1 to 100) sets the inventory droprate to a percentage.
+This percentage is the number of items that drop when you die

-To get the current percent value, do /inventory get
+    *

 More features coming soon.